SnehaH0805/sentimental_analysis/README.md

 How It Works
 Upload CSV File: Upload a CSV file containing the text data you want to analyze.
 The CSV file should have a column with the text entries you wish to analyze.

 Select Column: Choose the column from the uploaded CSV that contains the text data.
+(Example file:[amazon_review.csv](https://github.com/user-attachments/files/15936244/amazon_review.csv)
+  )

 Analyze Sentiment: Click the "Analyze" button to process all the text entries in the selected column.